tomwhartung/jmws_accoutrements/books/2-game_of_thrones/1-high_level_outline.md

 ## Part 3: Cross-sections

+### 3.1.
+Warm and Friendly

+Nice people so long as you can stay on their side.

+- Ned
+- Catelyn
+- Shae
+- Margeary
+- Tommen

+Not too many of these in Westeros.
+Most people are very cold.

+### 3.2.
+Soldiers

+- Sandor Clegane
+-

+### 3.3.
+Idealists/Thinkers

+### 3.3.1.
+Humanists

+- Samwell
+- Margeary
+- Sansa
+- Tyrion

+### 3.3.2.
+Strategists

+- Littlefinger
+- Varys
+- Bran
+- High Sparrow
-- Soldiers
+- Joffrey

-3. The Bosses
+### 3.4.
+Bosses

+- Robert
+- Stannis
+- Renly
+- Jeoffrey
+- Theon
+- High Sparrow

+### 3.5.
+Kings and Queens

 - Lannisters
 - Baratheons
 - Starks

-4. Weirdos
+## Part 4: Conclusions

-99. Basis
+### 4.1.
+Basis

 These images are based on Seasons 1-7 of the show.

-99.1 Future Editions
+### 4.2.
+Future Editions

-After watching season 8, I may publish another edition including that, or one including characters from the books, or both.
+After watching season 8, I may publish another edition including that

 If I write an updated edition, people who purchase this edition may upgrade for free.

-99.2 Tell Your Friends
+### 4.3.
+Tell Your Friends

+I would rather watch more shows, read more books, and create new images than publicize this book.

 The more popular this first edition is, the more likely it is I will create future editions.

+So if you enjoy this ebook, tell your friends.

+### 4.4.
+A Book Edition?

+If the tv version is popular, I may sit down and read the books, and do another one including characters from the books.

+If you would like to see this, drop me a line and let me know!

+So tell your friends!